Suman1107/jupyterhub/citadel_iam_sync/README.md

 - **Add/remove roles** – modify `target_roles` (comma‑separated) and re‑apply.
 - **Change schedule** – edit `schedule_cron` (cron syntax) and re‑apply.
 - **Filtering** – The function already filters out any email ending with `@example.com`.
 Adjust the filter in `src/main.py` if you need different validation.
+- **Preserve extra bindings** – Set the environment variable `PRESERVE_EXTRAS=true` in `cloudfunction.tf` to stop the function from removing any user members that are not present in the API.

 ---